-I investigate factors that limit women and ethnic minorities in competitive and masculine domains, contribute to disparities in achievement and representation, and promote gender and racial inequality.
-I am particularly interested in invisible factors that pose barriers to success for these groups, such as stereotypes and subtle forms of prejudice.
-Further, I apply an intersectional framework to my work in order to study the impact of race, class, and gender as interwoven identities that influence opportunities for women and minorities.
+I investigate factors that limit women in competitive and masculine domains, contribute to disparities in achievement and representation, and promote gender inequality.
+I am particularly interested in invisible factors that pose barriers to success for girls and women, such as stereotypes and subtle forms of prejudice.
+Further, I apply an intersectional framework to my work in order to study the impact of race, class, and gender as interwoven identities that influence opportunities for women.

 How do situational and individual factors influence women's achievement after exposure to sexism?